-A report from PYMNTS.com says that 93% of businesses receive late payments from customers, and companies write off 1.5% of their accounts receivables, on average.
-So, having an allowance for doubtful accounts is critical as it indicates the bad debt expense a company expects to incur.
+It is critical to have an allowance for doubtful accounts as it indicates the bad debt expense a company expects to incur.
 It also helps to increase the accuracy of financial reports.

 There are two primary ways to calculate the allowance for doubtful accounts.
 They are: